department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-findings.md

 # Recommendations
 1. When choosing user tasks for use in designing the VA.gov home page or planning any user research or analytics, **consider your intended audience:**
 - Where will they be in their **journey using VA benefits**?
 Will they be focused on learning about VA benefits and applying for them?
-Mnaging the benefits they already have?
+Managing the benefits they already have?
 Both?
 - Will there will be people who **use VA health care?** People who don't use VA health care?
 Both?
 - What **age range(s)** of people?
 Younger?
 Older?
 All ages?